 - Not being interested in sex

-No one knows exactly what causes depression.
-Probably a combination of physical, genetic, and environmental factors are involved.
+No one knows exactly what causes depression, though scientists believe a combination of physical, genetic, and environmental factors are involved.
 People with depression may have abnormal levels of brain chemicals called neurotransmitters, including serotonin, dopamine, and norepinephrine.
 These things may contribute to having depression:

-- Changes in the brain -- some imaging studies suggest that people with depression may have physical changes in their brains.
+- Changes in the brain.
+Imaging studies suggest that people with depression have structural changes in their brains.

-- Long-term stress, such as from loss, abuse, or being deprived as a child
+- Long-term stress, such as from loss, abuse, or being neglected as a child

 - Being exposed to low levels of light, in SAD